Ill.1 Madonna and Child with the Infant St. John the Baptist

 а – examined painting

-b – Ginevra de' Benci , Washington, D.C., National Gallery of Art
+b – Ginevra de' Benci , Washington, D.C., National Gallery

 с – La belle ferronnière, Paris, Louvre